-If the sequence is no longer needed in the show, you can remove the sequence.
-To point the entry to the new location for the sequence, use the Replace function.
+If the sequence is no longer needed in the show, you can remove it using the Cut button.
+To point the entry to the new location for the sequence, use the Replace button.

 The sequence "Cannot Find Me" is missing